Unique factorisation, refinement properties, and notions of extensivity

 This project follows on from my paper:

-In this project, the aim is to study certain variants of a well-known categorical property which is called extensivity (see this link).
-This property captures an essential property of the categories Set, Top, Grph, Pos and many more, as well as dual categories such as commutative rings with unity CRing or bounded distributive lattices BDLat.
+In this project, the aim is to study variants of the well-known categorical property called extensivity (see this link).
+This property captures an essential aspect of categories like Set, Top, Grph, Pos, and many others, including dual categories such as CRing (commutative rings with unity) or BDLat (bounded distributive lattices).

-In the subject of universal algebra, there is a property which has been identified and studied first by C. Chang, B. Jónsson, A. Tarski called the strict refinement property - see this paper.
-This property has several important consequences, one of which is a strong form of unique factorisation under direct product.
-It turns out that this property can be reformulated as a variant of the classical extensivity condition, and then can be dealt with purely categorically.
-Moreover, some of the main results surrounding the strict refinement property can then be effectively dealt with in a categorical manner.
+In universal algebra, a property identified by C. Chang, B. Jónsson, and A. Tarski called the strict refinement property has significant implications, including a strong form of unique factorisation under direct product.
+This property can be reformulated as a variant of the classical extensivity condition, allowing it to be handled categorically.
+Consequently, many key results concerning the strict refinement property can be addressed in a categorical framework.

 Centrality, abelianess, and the commutativity of finite products with coequalisers

-These papers study the categorical algebraic aspects of the commutativity of finite products and coequalisers.
-That is, the property of a category (with finite products and coequalisers) that given two coequaliser diagrams
+These papers explore the categorical algebraic aspects of the commutativity of finite products and coequalisers.
+Specifically, the property of a category (with finite products and coequalisers) that given two coequaliser diagrams

 $$ C_1\rightrightarrows X_1 \rightarrow Q_1 \quad \text{and} \quad C_2\rightrightarrows X_2 \rightarrow Q_2 $$